promie/patty-dentist-bot/README.md

 ```

 ## Setting up Frontend service
 Navigate to the **frontend** service folder.
-Please foolow the below commands to get the service up and running.
+Follow the below commands to get the service up and running.

 ```
 $ cd frontend